ROVER: Regulator-Driven Robust Temporal Verification of Black-Box Robot Policies: Virtual Racing Game

-For each STL specification, Total Robustness Value (TRV) and Lowest Robustness Value (LRV) were calculated.
-Together with the percent satisfaction, these metrics form the basis of regulatory feedback.
-Percent satisfaction, treated as a Boolean pass/fail measure, indicates how often specifications were satisfied.
-These initial feedback results are listed in the pre-analysis columns of Tables \ref{table:mario_1}, \ref{table:mario_2}, and \ref{table:mario_3}.
-They represent how well the initial model adhered to the STL specifications, and are provided to the designers as guidance for the retraining process.
+For each STL specification in $\Phi$, we obtain a robustness value for each trace and subsequently compute $TRV(\mathcal{T}_\pi, \phi_i)$, $LRV(\mathcal{T}_\pi, \phi_i)$, $AVRV(\mathcal{T}_\pi,\phi_i)$ as defined in Section~\ref{subsec:regulators}.
+We use the standard real-valued robustness semantics for STL, where positive values indicate satisfaction and negative values indicate violation. \footnote{We interpret robustness bands qualitatively rather than comparing absolute magnitudes across scenarios.
+In the Mario Kart scenario, for TRV, we classify values \hlbox{myred}{$<-1$} as overall poor performance, values in \hlbox{myorange}{$[-1,0]$} as marginal performance, and values \hlbox{myyellow}{$>0$} as good performance.
+For LRV and AVRV, we classify values \hlbox{myred}{$<-10$} as severe violations, values in \hlbox{myorange}{$[-10,-5]$} as moderate violations, and values \hlbox{myyellow}{$>-5$} as mild violations.}

+Together with the satisfaction percentage, these metrics, reported in Tables~\ref{table:mario_1}, \ref{table:mario_2}, and~\ref{table:mario_3}, constitute the raw regulator feedback for this scenario.
+Satisfaction percentage, treated as a Boolean pass/fail measure, indicates how often specifications were satisfied across the $N$ traces.

-Specifically, the results illustrate that the \textit{Stay on Track} rule presented the greatest challenge with only 8\% satisfaction, the lowest TRV, and the most severe violations.
-The \textit{Global Speed Limit} rule also showed low compliance (30\% satisfaction).
-By contrast, the \textit{Timed Loop} rule performed relatively well (86\% satisfaction).
+The results illustrate that $\phi_2)$ \textit{Stay on Track} presented the greatest challenge with only 8\% satisfaction, the lowest TRV, and the most severe violations. $\phi_1)$ \textit{Global Speed Limit} rule also showed low compliance (30\% satisfaction).
+By contrast, $\phi_3)$ \textit{Wait to Accelerate} rule was largely satisfied in the pre-verification model, with relatively mild violations.
+Regulators aggregated these evaluation outcomes into a safety score $S(\pi)$, incorporating their domain-informed specification weighting, and communicated this assessment to designers to guide policy retraining.

-Consequently, designers modified the reward structure to train a more compliant agent.
-A larger penalty was applied when the robot left the track for extended periods of time, and a speeding penalty scaled with velocity exceeding the scenario-defined speed limit was added.
-However, these penalties conflicted with the lap time penalty, which encourages faster driving.
-To promote safer behavior, the lap time penalty was relaxed alongside the speed limit penalty.
-Leveraging domain expertise, regulators noted this tradeoff and emphasized prioritizing safety-critical constraints over performance timing.
-The reward structure was subsequently updated.
-Illustrated in Eqn \ref{eq:mario_reward_after} is the post-analysis reward structure for the retrained model,
+In response, Designers modified the reward structure to train a more compliant agent.
+A larger penalty was applied when the car left the track for extended periods of time, and a speeding penalty was reinforced.
+The resulting post-verification reward structure is

-The rollouts from the updated model were collected, and the evaluation results are shown in the post-analysis columns in Tables \ref{table:mario_1}, \ref{table:mario_2}, and \ref{table:mario_3}.
-The new trajectories from the updated model showed significantly better adherence to the goal (per the Mann-Whitney U test), and showed improvements in all three rules (177\%, 1138\% and 16\%).
+reflecting a Designer update that shifts the balance between task reward and the safety score $S(\pi)$.